liamocuz/huffman/README.md

 Decompression is done by recreating the tree from a pre-order traversal that is also stored in header information.
 Reading through the compressed text, when a 0 is read, go left in the tree and when a 1 is read, go right in the tree.
 When a leaf node is encountered, print the character in that leaf node and then restart from the root and do it again until all characters have been decompressed.

 Read more about it [here on Wikipedia](https://en.wikipedia.org/wiki/Huffman_coding).

+## How to Use

+A Makefile has been provided to compile the executable that should work for Unix-based systems.
+Run "make" and the "huffman" exectuable will be generated.
+This program will only work with text files where every character in it is an ASCII character.
+If not, the program will exit.
+Given a mode (0 for compression, 1 for decompression), an input file, and an output file, the program will compress or decompress the input file and place the modified file at the output file location.

 ## Performance